 In general, short sales are much faster than they used to be, though the process can still take a few weeks or months.
-Since it is quite likely that the lender will reject the first offer (particularly if the offer is substantially lower than the listing price or below fair market value), uninformed buyers and sellers who expect a quick turnaround can get frustrated and bail on the deal before the sale is approved.
+Because it is possible that the lender will reject the first offer—particularly if the offer is substantially lower than the listing price or below fair market value—uninformed buyers and sellers who expect a quick turnaround can get frustrated and bail on the deal before the sale is approved.

 If you have sufficient income or assets, you should be aware that sometimes the lender may require you to sign a promissory note to pay back some of the deficiency as a condition of agreeing to the short sale.